Grants

 The Affordable Connectivity Program allows eligible residents to save up to $30 on their monthly internet bill.
 But the program for low-income families is set to end in May unless Congress agrees to extend its funding.

-GREENVILLE, N.C. — Congressman Don Davis (NC-01) is pleased to announce East Carolina University will receive a grant totaling $455,082 from the U.S.
+GREENVILLE, N.C. — Congressman Don Davis (NC-01) is pleased to announce East Carolina University will receive a grant totaling $455,082 from the U.S. Department of Health and Human Services for blood diseases and resources research.

 William F. West